-- 19. Implementing schemes that will support sustainable economic development, offer genuine choice in transport modes, and protect the environment.
+- 18. Implementing schemes that will support sustainable economic development, offer genuine choice in transport modes, and protect the environment.
 Key investment priorities set out by the Department for Transport seek to address safety, air quality, accessibility and congestion.
-Schemes to be delivered in the West Midlands that address these priorities have been agreed with DfT and feature in the 2005 West Midlands Local Transport Plan (LTP), including: - The Burnt Tree island improvement; - Continued Local Safety, Pedestrian Crossing, Cycleway, Road Maintenance, Minor Highway Improvement, and Bridge Strengthening programmes; - Completion of strengthening works to structures on the Primary Route Network; - Continued programme of renewing and upgrading street lighting, illuminated traffic sign and traffic signal installations; - Examination of options for demand management and measures to enhance network efficiency including a Quick Wins Programme and engagement with the West Midlands Urban Traffic Control major scheme; - Consideration of highway improvements associated with potential Priority Investment Corridor designation for the A458;
+Schemes to be delivered in the West Midlands that address these priorities have been agreed with DfT and feature in the West Midlands Local Transport Plan (LTP), including: - Continued Local Safety, Pedestrian Crossing, Cycleway, Road Maintenance, Minor Highway Improvement, and Highway Structures strengthening and upgrading programmes including bridges, retaining walls and safety fences; - Completion of strengthening works to structures on the Primary Route Network; - Continued programme of renewing and upgrading street lighting, illuminated traffic sign and traffic signal installations; - Examination of options for demand management and measures to enhance network efficiency including a Quick Wins Programme and engagement with the West Midlands Urban Traffic Control major scheme: - Consideration of highway improvements associated with the West Midlands Smart Routes network;